6 Best Neighborhoods in Seattle to Move To

 Be a Part of an Active Community

 Ballard and its residents are a really active crowd.
 If you are looking for a chance to get involved in the local community, volunteering is the right way to do it.
-You will be giving back to society, but at the same time, this will be the perfect opportunity to meet new people.
+You will be giving back to society, but at the same time, this will be the perfect opportunity to meet new people, another advantage of moving alone.
 Joining one of many community groups this is where you should start:

 - Ballard Alliance is a gathering of business owners and operators that provides programs and services, ensuring that Ballard stays an exciting location to live and work in.